 Helping an Airline Prepare for the Worst

-Southwest had to be prepared to manage crises at the moment any anticipated scenario came to fruition –be they aircraft accidents, flight disruptions, or FAA issues.
+Southwest had to be prepared to manage crises at the moment any anticipated scenario came to fruition – be they aircraft accidents, flight disruptions, social media criticism or FAA issues.